Tip #5: Win (And Lose) As A Team

 I encourage you to share the following strategies with your child’s coach, strategies I’ve learned through years of working with children with ADD and other special needs.

 - Drill with energy.
-Children with ADD get bored and distracted standing around waiting their turn.
+Children with ADHD get bored and distracted standing around waiting their turn.
 Encourage the coach to do drills that require change and continuous movement.

 - Go one-on-one.
-ADD kids get lost in group directions.
+Kids with ADHD get lost in group directions.
 But they do well in one-on-one coaching situations.
 Ask the coach to talk to your child individually to explain instructions.

 - Do a double-check.
 Suggest that the coach ask your child privately if she understood directions, asking her to repeat what she heard.
 This goes a long way toward avoiding communication breakdowns.
 If a child appears to be disengaged or confused, the coach should try to find out where the breakdown occurred so the problem can be corrected with further explanation.